whatsinport

 Communication:

-Founders' Hall, across the terminal, offers free wireless Internet.
+Founders' Food Hall, across the terminal, offers free wireless Internet.

 Opening Hours and Holidays: